Jaycoder7/Jyotil-s-Website/site/content/_index.md

     - image: img/solar.jpg
       text: "My project junior year was a lunar rover.
 My team and I incorporated the sun tracking design into the rover, as well as a moveable 2 joint arm, a collection tray, and rocker bogie design."
     - image: /img/rover.jpg
-      text: "We offer a small, but carefully curated selection of brewing gear and tools for every taste and experience level.
-No matter if you roast your own beans or just bought your first french press, you’ll find a gadget to fall in love with in our shop."
-values:
-    heading: Our values
-    text: Coffee is an amazing part of human culture but it has a dark side too – one of colonialism and mindless abuse of natural resources and human lives.
-We want to turn this around and return the coffee trade to the drink’s exhilarating, empowering and unifying nature.
 ---